Health and wellbeing at primary school

 Make sure your child is getting a good night’s sleep and at least 30 minutes of daily exercise.

-Cook nutritious meals including breakfast, lunch and dinner and make sure they’re eating regularly.
+Cook nutritious meals including breakfast, lunch and dinner and make sure your child is eating regularly.

 Encourage your child to stay hydrated, even in the colder months.